Advocacy Board: Moot Court and Mock Trial

 The purpose of the Family Law Society (FLS) is to support law students interested in exploring or pursuing

-legal careers that serve, advise, and advocate for those going through domestic issues such as divorce, custody, adoption, alimony, child support, protective orders due to domestic violence, assisted reproductive technology, legitimation, and other related domestic issues.
+legal careers that enable them to serve, advise, and advocate for those going through domestic issues such as divorce, custody, adoption, alimony, child support, protective orders due to domestic violence, assisted reproductive technology, legitimation, and other related domestic issues.
 FLS seeks to support these students by providing a forum for students to meet and share ideas, knowledge, and experiences with others interested in family law; increasing awareness and education about issues pertaining to family law; providing career development and networking opportunities; assisting students seeking to gain professional experience and employment; supporting service events that support children and families; collaborating with other organizations to accomplish shared goals; and connecting students with community and advocacy opportunities in family law.

 Georgia Association of Women Lawyers (GAWL)